LucasBMedeiros/fraud_blocker/README.md

 **Goal of the project**

-- Create a model with high accuracy and precision with respect to transactions' fraud detection.
+- Create a model with high accuracy and precision when classifying transaction between fraud and non-fraud.

 **Deliverables**

 - A model that classifies the transactions as "Fraud" or "Legitimate".
 - Deployed model with API access.
-The API must inform "Fraud" or "Legitimate" when the transaction is inputed.
 - A Readme about how to use the tool.
 - Model performance and results report with respect to profit and loss.
-The following questions must be answered:

-    - What is the model's precision and accuracy?
-    - What is the model's reliability with respect to transactions' classification as legitimate or fraudulent?
-    - What is the Blocker Fraud Company forecasted revenue using the model?

-# 3. Solution Strategy
+# 3. Solution Strategy Step by Step

-My strategy to solve this challenge was:

 **Step 01.
 Data Description and Partition:**